Student Honors Program

-The SEC’s Student Honors Program is a ten-week program for undergraduate, graduate, and law students to become acquainted with the regulation of the securities markets.
+The SEC’s Student Honors Program is a ten-week (unpaid) program for undergraduate, graduate, and law students to become acquainted with the regulation of the securities markets.
 Students work with SEC Staff members on projects covering a broad range of the Commission’s mission, such as conducting investigations of industry and issuer practices, assisting in the litigation of enforcement actions, and drafting proposed statutes and rules.
 SEC Staff members serve as professional mentors, assisting with research and writing projects, as well as providing advice and guidance on career development.

 Students are invited to attend seminars, training workshops, and commission meetings as a part of their service at the SEC.

 The Student Honors Program offers (unpaid) opportunities to students in Washington, D.C. and our 11 regional offices.
 In the regional offices, the honors students will typically be assigned to either the Division of Enforcement or the Division of Examinations (EXAMS).